cryptobuks1/Computo-Distribuido/Unidad2/README.md

 Example:

 from multiprocessing import Process
-  """Import the process library of the multiprocessing package.
+  #Import the process library of the multiprocessing package.
-The multiprocessing package supports generation processes offering local concurrency and remote."""
+  # The multiprocessing package supports generation processes offering local concurrency

-def print_func(continent='Asia'):
+  # and remote.

-  # The print_func function is created by sending as parameter the variable continent equal to "ASIA".
+def print_func(continent='Asia'): # The print_func function is created by sending as parameter the variable continent equal to "ASIA".
-    print('The name of continent is : ', continent)# Print the continent variable of the function
+    print('The name of continent is : ', continent) # Print the continent variable of the function

-if __name__ == "__main__":
+if __name__ == "__main__":  # confirms that the code is under main function
+    """With this code we see if the module has been imported or not.
+    If it has not been imported (it has been run as the main program) Run the code inside the conditional."""
-  # confirms that the code is under main function # Therefore the code below makes it our main program to run it without problems
+    # Therefore the code below makes it our main program to run it without problems
     names = ['America', 'Europe', 'Africa']
     procs = []
-    proc = Process(target=print_func)  # instantiating without any argument  # the array is initialized without any arguments procs.append(proc)
+    proc = Process(target=print_func)  # instantiating without any argument
+    procs.append(proc)
     proc.start()